FIWARE/tutorials.Historic-Context-Flume/README.md

 <!-- prettier-ignore -->
 This tutorial is an introduction to
 [FIWARE Cygnus](https://fiware-cygnus.readthedocs.io/en/latest/) - a generic
-enabler which is used to persist context data into third-party databases creating a historical view of the context.
+enabler which is used to persist context data into third-party databases using [Apache Flume](https://flume.apache.org) creating a historical view of the context.
 The tutorial activates the IoT sensors connected in the
 [previous tutorial](https://github.com/Fiware/tutorials.IoT-Agent) and persists